TaxTips.ca

 The "Richest Man in Babylon" pamphlets, which were available at a local credit union, also made a great impression on him.
 These pamphlets recommended that you invest your money and make it work for you, instead of you working for it.

 They borrowed to invest in RRSPs, because at that time the interest was tax-deductible.
 They invested their RRSPs mainly in interest-bearing investments until interest rates dropped in the 1980's, when they started investing in stocks.
 For investing outside of RRSPs, they considered day trading, but it looked like a good opportunity to lose a lot of money, so they passed.
 They also looked extensively at investing in commercial real estate and developing some property, but finally decided to invest in stocks, both inside and outside RRSPs.
 Stocks provide a good return over time, are easy to sell a portion of if some money is needed, and are fairly easy to manage.
-They've made mistakes along the way, and lost money in 1992, 1994, 2002, 2007 and 2008 but have averaged 9.3% annual return from 1992 to 2009.
+They've made mistakes along the way, and lost money in 1992, 1994, 2002, 2007, 2008, 2011, 2015, 2018 and 2022, but have averaged 10.8% annual return from 1992 to 2023, with a 5 year return of 15.8% to 2023.
+This return is net of the interest paid on borrowing to invest.

 In order to have the financial freedom to do whatever you want, you must have a plan.
 The plan should include the following steps: